 The official foundation of the guild of Saint Luke was issued on 29 May 1611, however the guild had existed long before.
 It was named after its patron saint the evangelist Luke, who – according to legend – had painted the Virgin’s portrait.
 Further, Luke’s gospel is known as the most visual account in the Bible, inclusive of detail and atmosphere.
-The guild was comprised of painters, sculptors, Delftware painters and potters, glass engravers, glass makers, glass vendors, tapestry, embroidery workers, place-makers, fitters, book sellers and art sellers.
+The guild was comprised of painters, sculptors, Delftware painters and potters, glass engravers, glass makers, glass vendors, tapestry and embroidery workers, place-makers, fitters, book sellers and art sellers.
 Making images, artistic or crafty, distinguished them from other craftsmen.
 From 1661, the porceleynbackers (potters, which already belonged to the guild) also made the sale of pottery officially part of the guild.

-Guild membership was required for an artist or potter to hire apprentices or employees, and have a shop to sell paintings or earthenware to the public.
+Guild membership was required for an artist or potter to hire apprentices or employees, and to have a shop to sell paintings or earthenware to the public.
 To join a guild you had to be a poorter, a burgess (a burgher who had acquired the right to live within the city walls and also had city rights).
 Children of poorters automatically received this status, and outsiders were required to purchase the right.
 The level of mastery, necessary to run a self-employed company, was often protected by a compulsory master’s test and an additional financial contribution.
 There were fixed rules to become a master; an apprentice had to have worked for six years under three guild masters(two years in each workshop).
 Then, he went before a jury of master potters to prove his ability.
 According to the regulations of 20 April 1654, a thrower had to make a ewer, a salad bowl and a salt-cellar with a hollow stem, all thrown from one piece of clay.
 A pottery painter had to decorate six large dishes, cover an entire fruit bowl with designs, and finally make thirty plates.
-Once received into the guild, the candidate was responsible for paying his mastery dues.
+Once admitted to the guild, the candidate was responsible for paying his mastery dues.

 Throughout the seventeenth century, factories were commonly owned by multiple people due to the high investments needed to run a pottery.
-Individuals might also have a financial share in several factories.
+Individuals might also have had a financial share in several factories.
 The additional owners functioned merely as participants and had little influence over the operation.
 Despite the various financial owners, the factory was managed by one person, who was a master or a shopkeeper.
 In addition to the regular employees and the servants, the master was allowed to employ up to two students at the same time, except his own children.
 One exception to the guild rules was in the case of a factory owner’s death; the widow of a factory owner could continue to operate the business without receiving guild membership.
 This occurred at De Grieksche A (The Greek A) factory under the ownership of Pieter Adriaensz.
 Kocx.
 After his death, his widow Johanna van der Heul controlled the factory from 1703 to 1722.
 From 1661, it was also possible to appoint a master as business leader, which meant that the owner no longer had to possess the mastery himself.
 The owner then purely served as a shopkeeper at the guild of Saint Luke, in which the word shop meant both a shop and a workshop.